certeu/morio/docs/docs/guides/contributors/docs/readme.md

 A number of MDX components are supported out of the box, like [the tabs used on this page](https://docusaurus.io/docs/markdown-features/tabs).

 In addition, we provide some MDX components that you can use in documentation pages.
-They are typically various ways to engage the reader with the material.
+They provide various ways to engage the reader with the material.

 ### Comment